-Providing access to mental health shouldn't be a problem for anyone.
+Providing access to mental health recovery programs shouldn't be a problem for anyone.

 We offer an atmosphere of acceptance where individuals feel needed and grow in self-worth, dignity and self-respect.